aaker/netsapiens-loadgenerator/README.md

 ## Usage
 You should run 1 server per target SiPbx servers.
 Can be run anywhere that can access SiPbx SIP enpoint and Api.
 Note there is network usage so beware of hidden costs there.

+## Main User Generation logic
+* Application will create up MAX_DOMAIN number of domains using a random name generation tool.
+The randomness is controlled by the SEED variable in the .env so repeated running will return similar names.
+* The tool is designed to create domains in random sizes, 1% of the domains will be > 1k users.
+5% will be >100 and the remaining will be random between 30 and 80 users per domain.
+* Each domain will be randomly assinged at leasst 1 phonenumber, but up to 10 depending on the size of the domain.
+The Area code will be random and the last 4 numbers will be random as well.
+The NXX will be 555 to avoid overlap with real numbers.
+* For each domain the tool will create N number of users with Random First & last name as well as putting the client in a Random site based on a random city name generated.
+Its 1 site per 30 users in the domain.
+* Each User will get 1

 ## Calling feautures Features
 * Regististration including full auth (udp, tcp and tls)
 * SIP SUBSCRIBE (MWI and Prsence)